Quantumyilmaz/EchoStateNetwork/README.md

 - Gradient Based Learning
   * Use ESNN to make the reservoir computer compatible with PyTorch.
   * It is possible to use PyTorch with the rest of the reservoir types (ESN, ESNX, ESNS, ESNN) as well without the usage of gradients but regression.
-  * ESNN and ESNS only works with PyTorch whereas the other reservoir types also work with Numpy.
+  * ESNN and ESNS work only with PyTorch whereas the other reservoir types also work with Numpy.